kumsw/kumsw/README.md

 * Now i'm taking a leap into tech at the School of Code Bootcamp.

 🔭  I’m currently working on:<br/>
-      - A full stack greenfield app for a client in the fitness sector.
-The project is currently in its planning phase - more details coming soon....<br/>
       - Working in a team of 4 developers to build a full stack application using TypeScript, React, Firebase.
 We are building a platform to engorage women to exercise together. <br/>
       - Building my portfolio website which I wireframed using Figma.
 You can see my plans [here](https://www.figma.com/file/JSJGnzIgccCPZrK4tx9Iws/Portfolio-Website?node-id=0%3A1)